 If a movie doesn’t suit your time needs for a date, then try to start a series together.
 Throughout our relationship, we’ve enjoyed watching things like Westworld, Curb Your Enthusiasm or the Mandalorian.

-Date Idea for Couples At or Around Home during Social Distancing that are Outdoors (but Still Safely Isolated)
+Isolation Date Idea for Couples At or Around Home during Social Distancing that are Outdoors (but Still Safely Distanced from Others)

-18. Take a Drive with a Destination in Mind
+18. Driving Date Idea to Cruise on a Road with a Destination in Mind

 We have been fortunate enough to live in some attractive areas.
 For example, in Fort Lauderdale, Florida we’re really close to highway A1A that goes past the ocean and the intracoastal waterway.
 Impressive mansions line the road in many of the neighborhoods A1A runs through.